-This is a pre-order for the digital release.
-To preorder the LP or CD, go to bit.ly/31v14QN
+This is for the digital release.
+To order the LP or CD, go to bit.ly/31v14QN

 "After two LPs and over half a decade spent toiling in the margins of the American Songbook, Bill Orcutt returns to original composition and the blues with his latest LP, Odds Against Tomorrow.
 Taking its title from Robert Wise’s 1959 film noir, Odds Against Tomorrow retrofits familiar folk/blues forms to the unique sound of Orcutt’s guitar and the result crackles with a freshness and authority that nostalgic retreads cannot deliver.